 Northland Founder, John Peterson, and great-nephew, Jace Peterson take first; brothers Travis and Craig Peterson take third

-Among those who look forward to the tournament each year is the Peterson family, including John Peterson, and his boat partner and great-nephew Jace Peterson, and John’s nephews, brothers Travis and Craig Peterson.
+Among those who look forward to the tournament, each year is the Peterson family, including John Peterson, his boat partner and great-nephew Jace Peterson, and John’s nephews, brothers Travis and Craig Peterson.

 “John spends a lot of his summer on Rainy Lake,” said Jace Peterson.
 “He’ll look at the weather and if it’s nice, head up from Bemidji and fish for three or four days.
 We went up the Sunday before the tournament, giving us five days of prefishing before the event.”

 He continued: “We had a decent practice, already having a pretty good idea about what we wanted to do.
 There were a couple of days when we’d pull up on a spot and catch one big one, but because we were practicing, get out of there right away.
 So, we never really knew the potential of the spots.
 For the most part, it was a good practice.”

 “First thing we did was check the shallows to see if there were still fish around the islands and points.
 We hooked a few fish in these areas on Bagley topwaters, tubes, and Ned Rigs, but focused most of our fishing on mid-depth humps from 6 to 15 feet.
 The smallmouth was related to baitfish versus crawfish, almost in their fall patterns, which I think was because of this year’s low water.
 And with the hot summer and water temps between 75 and 78 degrees, I think it was just too much for the fish to handle and they moved deeper.”

 In terms of presentations, with a baitfish feed going on, the Petersons found IMPULSE Smelt Minnows on a Northland Mimic Minnow jighead or Thumper jighead ideal for the bite, especially in deeper water.